isomerpages/aic-yearbook/_amplifying-care/Developing Care Talent.md

 permalink: /amplifying-care/developing-care-talent/
 description: ""
 ---
-# Developing Care Talent
+# Developing care talent
 **While we continue to uphold our vision to create a vibrant care community in Singapore, our mission to invest in the people that are part of our Care Community remains unchanged.
 We have paid close attention to training, equipping, and developing our various talent pools, ensuring we have clear career pathways and development programmes in place.
 After all, shaping the next generation of leaders in Community Care only serves to further strengthen the care network and improve capabilities, service delivery, and care quality.**

 ![](/images/developing-care-talent.png)

-## Employment Facilitation Initiatives
+## Employment facilitation initiatives

 A suite of employment facilitation initiatives for the Community Care sector was implemented to facilitate employment of locals to meet capacity expansions.